pushpak/webaudio-serial-tx/readme.markdown

 * `opts.context` - the audio context to use
 * `opts.baud` - the number of bits per second of framed data to transmit
+* `opts.autosuspend` - automatically suspend the audio playback at the end of the data queue to save cpu and battery life. default: true
 * `opts.polarity` - the polarity: `'ttl'` (-1) or `'rs232'` (+1).

 For microcontroller serial ports and arduinos set `opts.polarity` to `'tty'`.